Space-Exploration-UAVTeam/gnss_comm/README.md

 ## 4. Acknowledgements
 Many of the definitions and utility functions in this package are adapted from [RTKLIB](http://www.rtklib.com/).

-Most of the definitions and utility functions in this package are adapted from [HKUST-Aerial-Robotics/gnss_comm](https://github.com/HKUST-Aerial-Robotics/gnss_comm).
+All of the definitions and utility functions in this package are adapted from [HKUST-Aerial-Robotics/gnss_comm](https://github.com/HKUST-Aerial-Robotics/gnss_comm).